 About YAG Laser Capsulotomy

 Ideal candidates for a YAG capsulotomy are patients who have received cataract removal surgery (either laser or traditional) and are now noticing cloudy vision once more.
-Sometimes, individuals may think they have developed cataracts again; however, this is impossible because the natural lens is removed cataract(s) cannot develop.
+Sometimes, individuals may think they have developed cataracts again; however, once the natural lens is removed cataract(s) cannot develop.

-What to expect with YAG Laser Capsulotomy
+What to expect

 "My Eye Center visit hit a glitch.
 It was taken care of in a quick professional manner.
 Dr Gonzales is knowledgeable, quick and very positive.
 Kudos to C. Yingling in the Optical Shop!!!
 Excellent Customer Service!!!"- L.W. / Google / Jun 18, 2020

-"Excellent surgeon"- Anonymous / Healthgrades / Feb 14, 2020
+"Excellent surgeon"- P. / Healthgrades / Feb 14, 2020